This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 There’s a slightly Mediterranean vibe amongst the pastel-hued courtyards dotted with olive trees.
 In the pedestrianised city centre, you’ll hear the whirring of trams and the jingle of bicycle bells rather than cars.
 Some 20 per cent of the population are students, keeping a young soul beating through the old town.
 A communist mayor – a surprise of the previous election – currently leads the council.
 And, of course, there are the two UNESCO designations, both for the historic core and the forward-thinking design.

-Yes, Graz is a city of gentle paradoxes.
+Yes, Graz is an Austrian city of gentle paradoxes.
 A place where the classics and the contemporary coexist.
 Where culinary creativity makes you question everything you think you know about Central European cuisine.
 A city with such a pronounced focus on fresh produce that farm-to-fork restaurants are simply called restaurants, and the stalls at farmers’ markets are as much about the growers as the produce.

 At its heart, Graz feels like a city where simply existing is a pleasure.
 Even before you’ve visited a single attraction or sipped your first glass of Styrian wine, you can’t help but wonder how much better life would be if every city felt this way.
 It’s green, car-free in its core, and oozes a sense of society, inviting you to linger for much longer than you’ve planned.
 Surely that makes it the sustainable city break we’re all dreaming of?

 Slowed down sustainability